 Each child deserves to have a special relationship with someone within the Early Years and the key person approach effectively celebrates this.
 It provides you and your child with a sense of security.

 Developing a secure bond with their key person allows them to explore and play freely but feel safe within the environment.
 They will have activities and quality learning experiences planned for them based on their individual needs.

 Especially for the parents

-The key person approach provides them with a dedicated staff member who fully understands the learning, development and care needs of their child, this gives you the confidence to leave your child at the nursery knowing they will be cared for in a way that is tailored to the information that you provide.
+The key person approach provides them with a dedicated staff member who fully understands the learning, development and care needs of their child.
+This gives you the confidence to leave your child at our Nursery knowing they will be cared for in a way that is tailored to the information that you provide.

-Sharing of information allows the key person to maintain a continuity of care and ensure collaborate partnership working between home and the nursery setting.
+Sharing of information allows the key person to maintain continuity of care and ensure collaborate partnership working between home and our setting.

 Your key person

-Your key person will generally be the person who welcomes you and your child into the nursery and supports them in settling into the session.
-They will also be the main practitioner carrying out the child’s intimate care needs, such as putting to sleep, nappy changing and physical closeness.
+Your key person will generally be the person who welcomes you and your child into the Nursery and supports them in settling into the session.
+They will also be the main practitioner carrying out the child’s intimate care needs.
 Any information shared with the parents is also done mainly through the key person.